id523a/NCARDDatabase/README.md

  5. `docker compose up`
  6. Wait for MySQL to initialise, if applicable.
     Look for `/usr/sbin/mysqld: ready for connections.`
  7. Try navigating to http://localhost:8000.
-You should see a success page from Django.
+You should see the homepage of the app.
  8. Open a shell inside the currently running `ncarddatabase-web-1` container, then run:
     * `python manage.py migrate`
     * `python manage.py collectstatic`
     * `python manage.py createsuperuser` - Set the username and password to whatever you like.
 The email address does not matter.
  9. Try navigating to http://localhost:8000/admin, then log in with the username and password.
+You should see Django's built-in admin interface.

+## To make code changes

+1. Modify/create/delete code files as necessary.
+2. If the server is running, you must also modify `NCARDDatabase/NCARDDatabase/wsgi.py`, e.g. by adding or removing a blank line.
+   This notifies the server to pick up the code changes.

 ## To stop the server